 Tel: (928) 355-2261

 We’ll spend our first night at the Cliff Dwellers Lodge at the Vermilion Cliffs.
-The first night is included in your workshop fees based on double occupancy.
-Should you wish a single room, it is available for an additional fee.
+The first night is included in your workshop fees based on single occupancy.
+Double occupancy permitted for two participants traveling together.
+A discount will be provided.

 Dreamland Safari Tours